openspending/fiscal-data-package/specification.md

 ## Budget data

-A budget is a year-long process of planning, execution, and oversight of a government's expenditures and revenues.
+A budget is over a year-long process of planning, execution, and oversight of a government's expenditures and revenues.
 At multiple stages in the process, *quantitative data* is generated, data which specifies the sums of money spent or collected by the government.
 This data can represent either plans/projections or actual transactions.

 By recognizing the following distinctions between data types, Budget Data Package is expressive enough to cover the data generated at every stage: